 Radios Record the number of VHF, HF radios onboard, make and model and the power and frequency range.
 A vessel will often have several radios.
 VHF is used for short-range communications between vessels at sea or port communications.
-VHF also includes "Digital Selective Calling" (DSC) calling to alert other boats, ships, and shore stations with a single button press in an emergency situation.
+VHF also includes "Digital Selective Calling" (DSC) to alert other boats, ships, and shore stations with a single button press in an emergency situation.
 High Frequency (HF) radio frequencies range between 3 and 30 MHz and are used for long distance communication.
 These systems include radiotelephone and radiotelex (narrow-band direct printing) equipment, with calls initiated by digital selective calling (DSC).
 Worldwide broadcasts of maritime safety information are also made on HF narrow-band direct printing channels.
 Radios are also and integral part of the safety equipment onboard and are also specified if the vessel conforms to the GMDSS requirements.
 However, vessels under 300 gross tonnage (GT) are not subject to GMDSS requirements.
-Satellite communication systems systems These systems provide ship/shore, ship/ship and shore/ship telephone, telex and high-speed data services, including a distress priority telephone and telex service to and from rescue coordination centres.
+Satellite communication systems These systems provide ship/shore, ship/ship and shore/ship telephone, telex and high-speed data services, including a distress priority telephone and telex service to and from rescue coordination centres.
 Satellite systems operated by the Inmarsat, overseen by IMSO, International Mobile Satellite Organization are also important elements of the GMDSS.
 The types of Inmarsat ship earth station terminals recognized by the GMDSS are: Inmarsat B, C and F77.
-Fisheries information ser vices Vessels may receive real-time information on some oceanographic features that will provide them with information on sea-surface temperature (SST), phytoplankton densities or sea height.
+Fisheries information services rvices Vessels may receive real-time information on some oceanographic features that will provide them with information on sea-surface temperature (SST), phytoplankton densities or sea height.
 Vessel (VMS) Monitoring Systems Record if the vessel has a VMS installed.
 If present, does it have security seals in place and check if it is operational.
 Global (GPS) Positioning Systems Record model and make and if the vessel has one or more GPS units in operation.
 Note a GPS may be an independent unit or linked or incorporated into track plotters and acoustic systems.
 Track plotters Record make and model.
 Note if linked to an external GPS or have GPS built in.
 Radars Record power and frequency range of the radar systems in place.
 Vessels targeting surface fish often have high frequency radars to search for seabird activity or activity on the sea surface.
 These are usually not used for normal navigation purposes.
-Acoustic depth sounder Record the power and frequency of the depth sounders.
-It is important to record whether depths are recorded in feet, fathoms or meters and reflect these whenever depths are recorded.
-Acoustic sonar Record if the vessel has a sonar onboard and note its model, power and frequency range.
+Acoustic depth sounder Record the make and the model of the acoustic depth sounder.
+Acoustic sonar Record if the vessel has a sonar onboard and note its make, model, power and frequency range.
 Weather facsimile Record if the vessel has a weather facsimile.
 Weather information may also be received from Fisheries Information Services systems.
-Sea Surface Temperature (SST) Record if the vessel has access to SST charts.
-This is most likely to be associated with Fisheries Information Services systems.
-Sea Surface Temperature (SST) Record if the vessel has a SST gauge on the bridge.
-Expendable bathythermograph (XBT) Record if the vessel has onboard and deploys expendable bathythermographs XTBs.
-These are usually mounted on the bridge wings and are used periodically to determine the depth of the thermocline.
-Acoustic doppler current meter Record if the vessel has an acoustic doppler current meter.
-This is important to ascertain the speed of
+Sea Surface Temperature (SST) Record if the vessel has a SST gauge on the bridge and or if the vessel has access to SST charts (most likely to be associated to Fisheries Information